YonekuraLab/yoneoLocr/README.md

 1. Download yoneoLocr-main.zip from https://github.com/YonekuraLab/yoneoLocr.
 2. Extract the zip file and put the whole directory as yoneoLocr in C:\ProgramData\ of a camera control Windows PC.
 3. Set the property of batch files to “full control” from the Security tab if needed.
+4. Install ImageMagick.

+### CUDA 10
-4. Install CUDA Toolkit 10.1 and cuDNN 10.1 for a K3 control PC if the operating system of the PC is Windows Server 2012R2.
-Newer versions of CUDA and cuDNN are available for Windows 10.
+5.1 Install CUDA Toolkit 10.1 and cuDNN 10.1 for a K3 control PC if the operating system of the PC is Windows Server 2012R2.
-5. Install Microsoft Build Tools for Visual Studio (vs_buildtools) if needed.
+5.2 Install Microsoft Build Tools for Visual Studio (vs_buildtools) if needed.
-6. Install ImageMagick.
-7. Launch Miniconda or Miniforge Prompt.
+5.3 Launch Miniconda or Miniforge Prompt.
 Create and activate an environment as,
 ```
    > conda create -n yolov5-4.0 python=3.8 -c conda-forge
    > conda activate yolov5-4.0
 ```
-8. Go to the yoneoLocr directory and install python libraries as,
+5.4 Install PyTorch as,
 ```
    > conda install pytorch==1.7.1 torchvision==0.8.2 cudatoolkit=10.1 -c pytorch -c conda-forge
 ```